 Todd Community Volunteer Days

 Gardening here is a collaborative effort.
 We host Work Days on the 4th Saturday, May – October where we invite neighbors in Todd to join together for a Saturday to get our hands dirty and build relationships with neighbors.

-We have donated produce to local families and local agencies and programs addressing food insecurity, including the Hunger and Health Coalition, The Hospitality House, and Green Valley School’s food pantry.
+Every year we grow food to donate to local families and local agencies addressing food insecurity, including the Hunger and Health Coalition, The Hospitality House, and Green Valley School’s summer food program.
 In 2017, we expanded our efforts beyond mere relief in the launching of Todd’s Table, a market stand currently located in the BCUMC parking lot.

 We offer garden internships to college students in the summer and fall.
 Our interns get a hands-on experience with ecological gardening, as well as the opportunity for personal growth and learning about the intersections of faith, food and farming.
 Check out our garden internship page!

 A Demonstration Plot

 Beatitude Gardens has always been a vibrant demonstration plot for the practices of ecological gardening–whether it’s how to integrate chickens into a garden or grow how to grow high yields in small spaces.
 We also strive to make it a demonstration of how we as communities can better steward the land and understand our faith in light of our dependence on it.

 Alongside the teaching that happens as we work and eat together, we occasionally offering educational workshops and seminars.
 Our Garden Coordinator has taught workshops on site, as well as at regional conferences.
 If you are interested in an educational tour, please email Matt Gundlach.